fi-muni/PA165/tasks/seminar-web1.md

 git checkout -f seminar-web1_step4
 ```
 This is an example of a container-managed form-based authentication.
 There are a number of changes:
- * a new file *tomcat-users.xml* contains the definition of users, their passwords and security roles
+ * pom.xml in the property *cargo.servlet.users* of cargo-maven2-plugin contains the definition of users, their passwords and security roles
- * the file *pom.xml* was modified to use this file in tomcat7 plugin
  * a new file *web.xml* contains the definition of protected URLs and the method of authentication
  * two new JSPs *login.jsp* and *login-failed.jsp* contain login form and failure message respectively
  * resource bundles Texts.properties and Texts_cs.properties contain new keys for the new JSPs
- * the JSP *podoli.jsp* was modified to display info about authenticated user
+ * the JSP *podoli.jsp* was modified to display info about the authenticated user and a button for logout
+ * the *PodoliServlet* class has a new method doPost() which does logout

-Run the application **from the command line** (otherwise the tomcat-users.xml file will not be used).
+Run the application **from the command line**.
 Click on *to Podolí* and authenticate using the form.
 Define a new user in a new role, and secure the URL `/snoop.jsp` to be accessible only by this new user.

 **Task 13** In this task we will try a SAML (Security Assertion Markup Language) federated identity login.
 However establishing mutual trust among involved parties needs administrative steps and takes time, which we cannot afford during this seminar, so we will use pre-existing systems with already established legal relationship, in this case *Google Apps for Education* as the service provider and *IS MU* as the identity provider.